 IF(OR(COUNTIF(B5,”*”&$E$5:$E$7&”*”)), “Yes”, “No”)→The IF function then shows the result Yes or No for the logical TRUE and FALSE respectively.
 If the logical argument from the OR function shows 1, then the IF function, considers it TRUE and returns Yes as output.
 An alternate result of 0 is shown for Boolean logic.

 - Eventually, press ENTER and drag down the Fill Handle tool for other cells.

 Finally, you get the result just like the image below.

 We have provided a practice section on each sheet on the right side for your practice.
 Please do it by yourself.

 That’s all about today’s session.
 And these are some easy methods to apply the COUNTIF function to count cell that contains text from another cell in Excel.
 Please let us know in the comments section if you have any questions or suggestions.
 For a better understanding, please download the practice sheet.
-Visit our website Exceldemy, a one-stop Excel solution provider, to find out diverse kinds of Excel methods.
 Thanks for your patience in reading this article.

-- How to Use Nested IF and COUNTIF Formula in Excel
+- How to Use IF and COUNTIF Functions Together in Excel

 - [Fixed] COUNTIF Function with Wildcard Not Working in Excel